wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes-in-power-automate/includes/4-viewing-admin-analytics.md

 includes the Created date and the Flow creator email address.
 Lastly, a trend of when these flows were created is also displayed.

-This report is particularly interesting for people responsible for change management.
+This report is interesting for people responsible for change management.
 Perhaps the organization has recently provided Power Automate training and want to see if people are putting these new skills to use.